fksalviano/bhub-payment-receipt/README.md

     Uses a **ReceiptProcessorFactory** to get  one of the following specific **ReceiptProcessor** to process the payment receipt.

-    By default, all the specific processor call and executes the default processor before execute tour own routine to process.
+    By default, all the specific processor call and executes the default processor before execute your own routine to process.

     - **DefaultReceiptProcessor**
     - **FisicalProductProcessor**